Lilwiggy/PennySite/README.md

 # PennySite

 The website for Penny

-This is a very unfinished finished version of the website
+This has been ported to TypeScript recently and is still in development.